emit-rs/emit/book/src/for-developers/writing-an-emitter.md

 ## Background processing

-Emitters should minimize their impact in calling code but offloading expensive processing to a background thread.
+Emitters should minimize their impact in calling code by offloading expensive processing to a background thread.
 You can use [`emit_batcher`](https://docs.rs/emit_batcher/0.11.3/emit_batcher/index.html) to implement a batching, retrying, asynchronous emitter.